TristanIsrael/NSParentalControl/Readme.md

 - modify it.

 You must:
-- share your changes by committing on this repository or your on fork.
+- share your changes by committing on this repository or your own fork.

 You cannot :
 - close the sources,